 Many conservators serve without compensation.
 In more complex cases and cases in which no family member is available to serve, the conservator may be paid from the income and assets of the conserved person.
 If the conserved person is indigent, the conservator is paid from the Probate Court Administration Fund.

-The fee schedule for conservators serving indigent individuals and a blank conservator invoice form are located below.
-The fee schedule contains instructions on how to complete the invoice.
+The fee schedule for conservators serving indigent individuals is located below.
+The fee schedule contains instructions on how to submit the invoice.
 Assign a unique invoice number to each invoice and submit the invoice to the Probate Court within six months from the date services are rendered.
 Services provided outside of the six-month window will not be paid.

 Please mail these forms to the Office of the Probate Court Administrator.

-For answers to frequently asked questions, please click here: Conservator FAQs
+For answers to frequently asked questions, please click here: FAQs about Conservator Compensation